ngripon/vip-ivp/doc/website/docs/tutorial.md

 sidebar_position: 3
 ---

-# Tutorial
+# Quick Start: Tutorial

-In this 5-minute tutorial, we will solve the equation of a mass-spring-damper system using `vip-ivp`.
+In this 10-minute tutorial, we will solve the equation of a mass-spring-damper system using `vip-ivp`.
 Then, we'll demonstrate the event system by counting the number of oscillations.

 ## Problem Statement